ncsu-decifr/tbas-tutorial/tutorial3.md

 10. Scroll to the next section where you will be able to view the reference files or perform a phylogeny-based placement using those files.
 Whenever uploading a new dataset in T-BAS first view the files to make sure they are imported correctly.
 Leave the default as shown below (see arrow) and hit submit.
 ![](images/tbas-tutorial3/Tutorial3.10.png)

-11. After the run is done the results will be summarized in the browser and you will receive an email.
-You will be able to download a **cifr phyloXML** file with all the reference files to use in future placements.
+11. After the run is done the results will be summarized in the browser and you will receive an email. *For docker users, instead of an email, there is a “Results” link under the Utilities menu with a history of T-BAS runs.* You will be able to download a **cifr phyloXML** file with all the reference files to use in future placements.
 If you would like to make the reference set available to others there is an option to **Add to T-BAS portal**.
 We will return to these options but first view the tree to make sure all looks correct.
 ![](images/tbas-tutorial3/Tutorial3.11.png)

 12. Below is the tree resized and formatted with the following options selected: